Google Summer of Code

 • May 20 - Accepted students are announced

-• May 20-June 12 - Community bonding period with orgs
+• May 20 - June 12 - Community bonding period with orgs

-• June 13-Sep 12 - Students code the summer away
+• June 13 - Sep 12 - Students code the summer away

 • September 20 - Successful student projects are announced

-In-browser OPA policy evaluation in WASM and Rego
+Project 1: In-browser OPA policy evaluation in WASM and Rego

 Description:

-[MeshModel] Kubernetes Ontology Browser
+Project 2: MeshModel Kubernetes Ontology Browser

 Description:

-Expected Outcome
+Expected outcomes:

 1. Web-based MeshModel capabilities browser

-2. Modeling in graph database
+2. Modeling in a graph database

-3. Augmentation of cuelang-based component generator
+3. Augmentation of cue-lang-based component generator

 4. Stretch: Import/export of MeshModel models and components as OCI images

-Adopt OCI as the packaging and distribution format for Meshery MeshModels
+Project 3: Adopt OCI as the packaging and distribution format for Meshery MeshModels

 Description:

-Expected Outcome
+Expected outcomes:

 1. Meshery clients (mesheryctl and Meshery UI) should be able to import/export MeshModels as OCI images